 Never judge a book by its cover.
 Or the movie based on it.
 Right?
 Maybe not.
 There have been ventures galore, trying to recreate on the celluloid, the magic of some of the most enchanting novels.
 And they have had their fair share of failure.
 But when done right, the audience is left bedazzled.
-In essence, Movies and novels have a marriage of convenience.
+In essence, movies and novels have a marriage of convenience.
 Whenever a movie needs a good screenplay, novels oblige.
 And whenever a novel needs a boost of fame, movies are always available.
 But the true fruits of this unison are devoured by the audiences.
 There have been many a times when cinema has ventured in the land of novella to find inspiration.
-When your favorite book transcends the walls of paper and printed ink to cinema and celluloid, it’s an orgasmic feeling (“I KNOW”)!
+When your favorite book transcends the walls of paper and printed ink to cinema and celluloid, it’s an orgasmic feeling!
 The thing with adopting a novel is to sustain its essence.
 The film should be equally gripping and moving for the audience.

 However, every once in a while, the celluloid is bedaubed with a piece that hits the sweet spot.
 Some of these have even transcended the horizons of popularity set by the books so much so that they have overshadowed the popularity of books themselves.
 Be it animating the characters, bringing to life the visual splendor, or creating sub-stories for the plot, these movies have ticked all boxes.
 The adoption of such films requires due diligence and care.
 Voracious readers love their characters.
 And the ones who see as they read, are the ones who are meticulous with the details.
 The following movies have not only managed to be evocative in itself as motion pictures, but have also lived up-to the measure of the novels.
 Here is the list of top movies adapted from books and do justice to the novels they are based on.
 You can watch some of these several of these movies based on books on Netflix, Hulu, or Amazon Prime.

 25. The Pianist (2003)

 ‘The Pianist’ is based on the eponymous autobiographical memoir of a Polish-jewish pianist who survived the Holocaust.
-The film is directed by Roman Polanski (who himself is a Holocaust survivor), and stars Andrien Brody.
-The book is one of the most popular memoirs of the holocaust, and the movies gets successful in its portrayal of the struggle for survival.
+The film is directed by Roman Polanski (who himself is a Holocaust survivor), and stars Adrien Brody.
+The book is one of the most popular memoirs of the holocaust, and the movie gets successful in its portrayal of the struggle for survival.
 It went on to win three Academy awards including the Best Actor and Best Director.
 It is one of those unforgettable movies that can never be extirpated from your memory.
 It never tries to foist sentiments, instead portrays what the pianist saw and experienced.
 It bewitches you and enthralls you, as he survives through his stoicism and good luck.

 Read More: Best Thriller Movies of All Time